 Role of Brands

-Therefore, a brand is a product or service which help the organization differentiate their products or services from others.
+A brand is a product or service which help the organisation differentiate their products or services from others.
+The role of brand come in critical for the organisation as it translates into loyalty and higher margins in the long run.

 The differentiation of a brand can be: